hbc/revigoR/readme.md

 Essentially this is a perl script which runs WWW::Mechanize to fill out the Revigo forms and access the results.

 Example R script which uses the perl script is included for reference.
+Note that as written, this script will only work if the perl script is in your working directory.